-The parade begins at 11 a.m., with lineup starting at 9:00 a.m.
-It will travel down Dickson Street and end at Old Main lawn on the University of Arkansas campus.
-The festival, which begins immediately afterward at noon, on School Avenue, east of the Walton Arts Center, will feature a beer garden, food and craft vendors, and the NWA Bear Bash & Contest.
+The parade begins at noon, with lineup starting at 8:00 a.m.
+It will travel down Dickson Street and end at Arkansas Avenue.
+The festival, which begins at 1 p.m., on School Avenue, east of the Walton Arts Center, will feature a beer garden, food and craft vendors, and the NWA Bear Bash & Contest.

 The NWA Pride Parade and Festival are held in the Downtown & Dickson Street Entertainment District that is home to other popular things to do, including the Fayetteville Farmers’ Market, Walton Arts Center and a variety of art galleries, restaurants and entertainment venues.

-Experience Fayetteville is the official sponsor of the 2018 NWA Pride festivities and is proud to promote acceptance and equality for residents and visitors alike.
+Experience Fayetteville is an official sponsor of the 2018 NWA Pride festivities and is proud to promote acceptance and equality for residents and visitors alike.

 For more information about NWA Pride and its organizer, the NWA Center for Equality, visit nwapride.org.